 Many insurance companies do cover organ transplantation.
 Each transplant candidate needs to work closely with our staff and their insurance to determine health insurance benefits.
 Our financial counselor meets with each patient and family to help resolve these complicated financial and insurance issues.

-Watch the American Society of Transplant Surgeons' Research and Education - Patient Guide video.
+Watch the American Society of Transplant Surgeons' Kidney Transplantation: A Guide for Patients and their Families video.